jonnor/ESC-CNN-microcontroller/report/report.md

 \end{table}

 ![Performance of existing CNN models using log-mel features on Urbansound8k dataset.
 Green area bottom left shows the region which satisfies our model requirements.\label{existing-models-perf}](./plots/urbansound8k-existing-models-logmel.png)

-`FIXME: plot is clipping text at bottom and top, need more margins`

 ### Compared models